OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 ## Types

 Mini is a type-checked language.
 The compiler should catch any inconsistent use of types.
-We believe there are only two ways that type errors can go undetected by the compiler: (1) `import func` statements that use a different type signature from the actual implementation of the function, and (2) incorrect uses of the `unsafecast` operator.
+We believe there are only one way that type errors can go undetected by the compiler, incorrect uses of the `unsafecast` operator.

 Mini has the following types: